apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 The request, as well as all the data you create in API Test Base, is automatically persisted on your local machine.
 No Save button.

-`Docker users`: if not using host networking, to enable ATB docker container to call your API on the host machine, use `host.docker.internal` as hostname in the request URL.
+`Docker users`: when not using host networking, reach an API running on your own machine (the Docker host) with `host.docker.internal` instead of `localhost` in the request URL.

 ## Next Steps
 You've run an ad hoc request.
-Next, build a structured test case that invokes an API and verifies its side effect — see [Creating an Automated Test Case](/docs/en/creating-an-automated-test-case).
+Next, build a structured test case that invokes an API and verifies its side effect — see [Creating Automated Test Case](/docs/en/creating-automated-test-case).